 Nathalie is fully accredited with Yoga Alliance Professionals and teaches Vinyasa classes for all levels, regular restorative flow & deep relaxation classes & lifestyle events.

-Henry Hebron “I first got into yoga after realising my current sports (rugby and cricket) were no longer serving my body justice.
-After recovering from 2 hip operations, yoga stood out as the perfect alternative to improve my mobility and physical health.
-As my yoga practice developed, I was able to move a lot better and I am now able to weight train all because of my new found skill in yoga.
-When I embarked on my travels to India last September, there was no better way for me to begin my quest than a 200hr Yoga Teacher Training.
-I loved every minute of it and I can now confidently practice on my own, using this new skill to keep my body in top condition to accompany everyday life and training.
-I am now sharing what I have learned with the world as I now believe that everyone, no matter your ability, can benefit from incorporating yoga into their life.
-This not only keeps my body functioning in training, but I can now walk the dog without a limp due to the care and attention I give my hip every day.
-The strength I have built through yoga has also surprised me, so any lads that think they can't sustain or build muscle, I urge you to take a class or look up male yogi’s - the physical strength you need to practice is quite something.
-I like to incorporate some strength exercises in my own practice, but the beauty about yoga is that you can make it as challenging as your body allows - everybody is different and at different levels.
-The benefits of yoga really should be enjoyed by everyone even if its just simple stretches to loosen up key joints in the morning, and I can't wait to share my knowledge so that you can incorporate yoga into your own life and see the benefits unfold for yourself"
+Henry Hebron A keen sportsman (rugby & cricket), Henry first found yoga through recovery from 2 hip operations & the practice stood out as the perfect alternative to improve my mobility and physical health.
+As his practice developed, he found he was able to weight train all because of yoga.
+After completing Yoga Teacher Training in India, Henry believes that everyone, regardless of ability, can benefit from incorporating yoga into their lives.
+Henry says "The strength I have built through yoga has also surprised me, so any lads that think they can't sustain or build muscle, I urge you to take a class or look up male yogi’s - the physical strength you need to practice is quite something.
+I like to incorporate some strength exercises in my own practice, but the beauty about yoga is that you can make it as challenging as your body allows - everybody is different".
+Henry teaches Beginners Yoga every Thursday 7-8pm.

 Vikki Kavanagh Vikki Kavanagh started teaching children’s yoga in 2014 with the ambition to bring yoga to children’s lives so that it is more than just an exercise but “about touching hearts and not just toes.”
 Having qualified to teach Yoga to Children at the Special Yoga Centre under the guidance of Jo Manuel, Vikki continued her yoga training and has completed a Foundation Course and level 4 Certificate in Teaching Yoga with the British Wheel of Yoga.
-Vikki also teaches family yoga, works with local schools in after school clubs and/or PE lessons.
-Vikki is a meditation and mindfulness teacher for adults, children and teens. "as a teacher of yoga to children we are teaching as much about gratitude, self-belief and love of life as we are teaching stretching and breathing exercises."
+Vikki also teaches family yoga, works with local schools in after school clubs and/or PE lessons. along with being a meditation and mindfulness teacher for adults, children and teens. "as a teacher of yoga to children we are teaching as much about gratitude, self-belief and love of life as we are teaching stretching and breathing exercises."